 Juan Samuel will not be returning to the Orioles' staff in 2011.

-About the same time, Davey Lopes left the Phillies' coaching staff, creating an opening that seemed natural for Samuel to fill.
+Around the same time, Davey Lopes left the Phillies' coaching staff, leaving an opening that seemed natural for Samuel to fill.
 Samuel, 49, is on the Phillies' Wall of Fame and becomes the 34th person to both coach and play for the Phillies.

-The Orioles still have two spots remaining on Showalter's staff: bench coach and third base coach.
-Potential candidates for the openings include Willie Randolph, Gary Allenson, Rich Donnelly, Rob Thomson and Mike Bordick, among others.
+The Orioles still have two spots remaining on Showalter's staff: bench coach and third-base coach.
+Some potential candidates for the openings include Willie Randolph, Gary Allenson, Rich Donnelly, Rob Thomson and Mike Bordick, among others.